 Our primary sources of liquidity and capital resources are cash flows provided by operating activities and the availability of borrowings under our credit facilities.
-Net cash provided by operating activities was \$6.6 million in fiscal 2019 compared to net cash provided by operating activities of \$1.8 million in fiscal 2018.
+Net cash provided by operating activities was \$3.7 million in fiscal 2020 compared to net cash provided by operating activities of \$6.6 million in fiscal 2019.

-Net income increased by \$1.5 million to \$6.5 million during fiscal 2019 as compared to net income of \$5.1 million in the prior fiscal year primarily due to decreased income tax expense as a result of one-time items recorded as a result of the Tax Cut and Jobs Act recorded in fiscal 2018.
-At June 30, 2019, changes in accounts receivable, consisting primarily of amounts due from our private-label contract manufacturing customers and our patent and trademark raw material sales activities, used \$1.3 million in cash compared to using \$6.2 million in fiscal 2018.
-The decrease in cash used by accounts receivable during fiscal 2019 primarily resulted from timing of sales and the related collections at the end of fiscal 2019 as compared to fiscal 2018.
-Days sales outstanding (DSO) was 40 days during fiscal 2019 compared to 32 days during fiscal 2018.
-The increase in DSO is primarily related to an increase in sales to customers with longer payment terms during the fourth quarter of fiscal 2019.
+We had a loss of \$1.6 million in fiscal 2020 as compared to net income of \$6.5 million in fiscal 2019.
+This decrease in net income was primarily due to lower consolidated sales and an accounts receivable and inventory reserve recorded in fiscal 2020 related to one of our former contract manufacturing customers.

+At June 30, 2020, changes in accounts receivable, consisting primarily of amounts due from our private-label contract manufacturing customers and our patent and trademark raw material sales activities, used \$4.3 million in cash compared to using \$1.3 million in fiscal 2019.
+The increase in cash used by accounts receivable during fiscal 2020 primarily resulted from timing of sales and the related collections at the end of fiscal 2020 as compared to fiscal 2019.
+In addition, provision for uncollectible accounts receivable used \$3.3 million in fiscal 2020 as compared to zero for fiscal 2019.
+The change in provision for uncollectible accounts receivable was primarily associated with a reserve recorded associated with a former contract manufacturing customer.
+Days sales outstanding (DSO) increased to 51 days during fiscal 2020 compared to 40 days during fiscal 2019, primarily due to customer sales mix and timing of sales and the related collections.

-Inventory used \$2.4 million in cash during fiscal 2019 compared to using \$9.8 million in fiscal 2018.
-The change in cash activity from inventory during fiscal 2019 was primarily related to a smaller increase in year-over-year sales in fiscal 2019 as compared to fiscal 2018 along with timing of sales and anticipated sales at the end of fiscal 2019 as compared to fiscal 2018.
-Inventory at the end of fiscal 2019 also includes a buildup of inventory associated with anticipated new product launches from multiple private-label contract manufacturing customers and increased inventory related to our CarnoSyn® beta-alanine business.
-Changes in accounts payable and accrued liabilities used \$491,000 in cash during fiscal 2019 compared to providing \$4.4 million during fiscal 2018.
+Inventory used \$2.0 million in cash during fiscal 2020 compared to using \$2.4 million in fiscal 2019.
+The change in cash activity from inventory was primarily related to the timing of sales and anticipated sales at the end of fiscal 2020 as compared to fiscal 2019.
+Inventory at the end of fiscal 2020 also included a buildup of inventory associated with anticipated new product launches from multiple private-label contract manufacturing customers and increased inventory related to our CarnoSyn® beta-alanine business.
+Changes in accounts payable and accrued liabilities provided \$2.7 million in cash during fiscal 2020 compared to using \$0.5 million during fiscal 2019.
 The change in cash flow activity related to accounts payable and accrued liabilities is primarily due to the timing of inventory receipts and payments.

-Cash used in investing activities in fiscal 2019 was \$3.8 million compared to \$5.6 million in fiscal 2018.
-Capital expenditures were \$5.3 million during fiscal 2019 compared to \$4.1 million in fiscal 2018.
-Capital expenditures during fiscal 2019 and fiscal 2018 were primarily for manufacturing equipment used in our Vista, California and Manno, Switzerland facilities.
-Investing activities in fiscal 2019 also included the collection of the \$1.5 million note receivable as compared to the conversion of \$1.5 million of accounts receivable into a note receivable in fiscal 2018.
-At June 30, 2019 and June 30, 2018, on a consolidated basis, we had no outstanding balances due in connection with our loan facility.
+Cash used in investing activities in fiscal 2020 was \$4.5 million compared to \$3.8 million in fiscal 2019.
+Capital expenditures were \$4.5 million during fiscal 2020 compared to \$5.3 million in fiscal 2018.
+Capital expenditures during fiscal 2020 and fiscal 2019 were primarily for manufacturing equipment used in our Vista, California and Manno, Switzerland facilities.
+Investing activities in fiscal 2019 also included the collection of the \$1.5 million note receivable.